Wood Innovation for Sustainability Undergraduate Major (BS, HBS)

 The curriculum includes a broad lower-division core with a choice of one of the required upper-division options in Art and Design (A&D), Management and Marketing (M&M), or Science and Engineering (S&E).

-- The A&D option prepares students to engage with renewable materials on both a design and aesthetic level.
-Artistically oriented students learn how materials function within the human space, gain an understanding of the studio woodturning and studio woodworking movements, and learn skills appropriate for small business ownership or matriculation in wood-design businesses Unique to this program is a core of woodturning-based courses that teach fundamental wood science and design from a studio perspective.
+- The A&D option prepares students to engage with wood and other renewable materials on both a design and aesthetic level.
+Students learn how materials function within the human space, gain an understanding of the studio woodturning and studio woodworking movements, and learn skills appropriate for small business ownership or working in wood-design businesses.
+Unique to this program is a core of woodturning-based courses that teach fundamental wood science and design from a studio perspective.

-- The M&M option is designed for students interested in business.
-Completion of the M&M option and meeting additional grade requirements of the College of Business will fulfill the requirements for a transcript-visible minor.
+- The M&M option is designed for students interested in business topics set in the context of the wood products and renewable materials industries.
+Students learn a broad set of business principles along with understanding wood as a material.
+Completion of the M&M option and meeting additional grade requirements of the College of Business may fulfill the requirements for a transcript-visible minor in business.

-In addition to the course work, all students must have six months of work experience in an area related to their major.
-This is usually accomplished by two summers of employment in business or industry, but it may include work during the academic year.
-The department has an established network of connections to help place students in internships and summer employment.
+In addition to the coursework, all students must have six months of work experience in an area related to the major and/or their option.
+This is usually accomplished by two summers of internships in industry (typically paid), but it may include work during the academic year.
+The department has an established network of connections and many opportunities for students to connect with potential employers, for both internships and permanent jobs post-graduation.

 Major Code: 017

-- Demonstrate ability to find, compile, analyze and communicate technical information.
+- Analyze and communicate scientific and technical information.

 Code | Title | Credits |